This Handbook contains everything you need to know about this Secret Compass Classic expedition to Sudan.

 No specific previous experience is necessary to join this expedition but team members would benefit from multi-day trekking and camping experience.
 Please do not underestimate the challenge presented by the conditions in the desert.
 When on foot you will need to walk at between 3 and 5 km per hour to keep pace with the camels, and the team will be trekking for 8 hours a day or more.
 Your riding camel will be available whenever you wish to ride but be aware that camel riding is not a passive activity and still requires fitness.

 All our expeditions are achievable by people with an active and healthy lifestyle.
 However, this is an arduous expedition that will test you and at times you may be sore, tired, hot, dusty or hungry!
-You must be prepared physically and mentally for the expedition and for living in basic conditions for the duration.
+The most challenging aspect of this expedition will be the heat – with daytime temperatures of 30 – 40 °C. You must be prepared physically and mentally for the expedition and for living in basic conditions for the duration.
 Please ensure that you train for the expedition and arrive fit and ready to go.
 You will be required to be fit enough for the following.

 Daily activity: varies but approx. 8 hours per day average.